open-education-hub/operating-systems/content/chapters/io/lab/content/io-internals.md

 Libc also defines its own wrappers over commonly-used syscalls, such as `read()`, `write()`, `close()` and `lseek()`.
 These syscalls themselves need to be implemented by the driver for each file system.
-This is done by writing the the required functions for each syscall and then populating [this structure](https://elixir.bootlin.com/linux/v6.0.9/source/include/linux/fs.h#L2093) with pointers to them.
+This is done by writing the required functions for each syscall and then populating [this structure](https://elixir.bootlin.com/linux/v6.0.9/source/include/linux/fs.h#L2093) with pointers to them.
 You will recognise quite a few syscalls: `open()`, `close()` `read()`, `write()`, `mmap()` etc.

 ## IO Optimisations